 That kind of diet can translate in to about 9 pounds of seafood per day at the Aquarium!
 But it is all to help them maintain body heat.
 Otters stay warm in the cold water by producing their own body heat; they retain the warmth through incredibly thick fur—the densest fur of any mammal; their skin stays dry because otter fur repels water with natural oils; and the air trapped between their hairs acts as insulation.
 That is why you see the sea otters constantly grooming—they are fluffing their fur and forming air bubbles near the skin to create their own version of a wet suit!

 Ironically, the sea otter's fur is its most important survival adaptation and the reason it is now an endangered animal.
 In the 18th- and 19th-centuries these animals were hunted for their pelts to near extinction.
 Through conservation efforts, their numbers have grown but they are once again facing a decrease in population due to diseases, pollutants, low food availability, oil spills, kelp harvesting and net entrapment.
 Protected by the federal Endangered Species Act, the Southern sea otter's range, which once spanned from Japan to Baja California is now limited to the Central California coast.
-Clara is also under the protection of the U.S. Fish and Wildlife Service, which has entrusted their care to Audubon Aquarium of the Americas.
+Clara and Ruby are also under the protection of the U.S. Fish and Wildlife Service, which has entrusted their care to Audubon Aquarium of the Americas.
 Come learn more about sea otter rescue stories and watch them enjoy some of their favorite treats at our 2:00pm daily sea otter chat!